StuartCox3107/iGrow/README.md

 This page will have a personalised welcome, it will show the existing user saved entries in an overview format.
 It will also have buttons to "ADD" and "SIGN OUT".
 Each entry overview will give the opportunity to "GO TO RECORD", "UPDATE RECORD" and "DELETE RECORD"

-- [Landing page desktop & tablet](wireframes/P2signedindesktoptablet.png) opens in same tab, press back to return
+- [Signed in page desktop & tablet](wireframes/P2signedindesktoptablet.png) opens in same tab, press back to return
-- [Landing page mobile](wireframes/P1signedinmobile.png) opens in same tab, press back to return
+- [Signed in page mobile](wireframes/P2signedinmobile.png) opens in same tab, press back to return

 ### 3: Sign up page

 This page will give an overview of how the site works.
 It will also have input fields for "NAME", "USERNAME", and "PASSWORD" as well as a
 "JOIN UP" button

-- [Landing page desktop & tablet](wireframes/P3signupdesktoptablet.png) opens in same tab, press back to return
+- [Sign up page desktop & tablet](wireframes/P3signupdesktoptablet.png) opens in same tab, press back to return
-- [Landing page mobile](wireframes/P3signupmobile.png) opens in same tab, press back to return
+- [Sign up page mobile](wireframes/P3signupmobile.png) opens in same tab, press back to return

 ### 4: Update page